Nodix01/massar-watcher/README.md

 ## Configuration

-Edit the configuration values at the top of `watcher.py` to customize:
+Edit the configuration variables near the top of watcher.py to customize:

 - Target URL
 - Check interval